denizturkmen/Install-for-Middleware/RabbitMQ/Kubernetes/1- Operator/Readme.md

 # install the RabbitMQ operator
 kubectl apply -f https://github.com/rabbitmq/cluster-operator/releases/latest/download/cluster-operator.yml

-# check if the components are healthy in the rabbitmq-system namespace
+# check if the components are healthy in the rabbit namespace
-kubectl get all -o wide -n rabbitmq-system
+kubectl get all -o wide -n rabbit

 ```